cfenollosa/dsl-libretto50ct/README.md

 **24** MB of RAM, which is an upgrade from the original 16 MB which are usually bundled.
-The screen is 640x480, and if you choose a higher resolution, instead of scaling the image, it only displays the upper-leftmost 640x480 pixels.
-This usually means that you'll miss the bottom menu of the X windows.
+The screen is 640x480, and if you choose a higher resolution, instead of scaling the image, it only displays the upper-leftmost 640x480 pixels, leaving the bottom and rightmost part of the area out of sight.

 The mouse device is emulated as a PS/2, and physically is a "clitoris"-like pointing device.
 You know what I mean.
-It is not as bad as modern clitoris pointing devices, but not good at all.
-Working with the X windows is a pain in the neck because of the location of the mouse and buttons, as clicking on a button makes the whole screen move on its hinges.
-Next to the mouse there is a speaker which is similar in quality to those of a modern smartphone.
+Working with the X windows is a pain in the neck because the location of the mouse and buttons isn't very ergonomic, and clicking on a button makes the whole screen move on its hinges.

+Next to the mouse there is a
+speaker which is similar in quality to those of a modern smartphone.

-This device doesn't have any extension port other than a dock connector, for a dock I don't have, and a 16-bit PCMCIA slot, which you will need for the Ethernet.
+This device doesn't have any extension port other than a dock connector for a dock I don't have, and a 16-bit PCMCIA slot, which you will need for the network card.
 It doesn't have a COM port or anything like that, which is understandable, given the size of the case.

 It does have an Infrared device, which is quite slow and useless, but for its time it was as good as wireless could get.
-The other holes correspond to the power adapter and the RESET button next to the PCMCIA, big enough to be able to reset the laptop with a regular pen.
+The other holes correspond to the power adapter and the reset button next to the PCMCIA, big enough to be able to reset the laptop with a regular pen.